 This isn’t a complete guide to creating video carousel ads.
-If you need a refresher on the ads manager and how to create different ad types, check out chapter three for a step-by-step outline of the ad creation workflow.
+If you need a refresher on the Ads Manager and how to create different ad types, check out Chapter 3 for a step-by-step outline of the ad creation workflow.

-If you haven’t created video carousel ads yet, a quick note is that you’ll need a separate video file for each carousel card.
-There’s no tool in the Facebook ads manager for editing or cutting your footage.
+If you haven’t created video carousel ads yet, a quick note is that you’ll need a separate video file for each carousel card because there’s no tool in the Facebook Ads Manager for editing or cutting your footage.

-In this section, we’re going to get into some of the important settings and things you’ll need to do to ensure that your carousels look and perform the way you want.
+In this section we’re going to get into some of the important settings and things you’ll need to do to ensure your carousels look and perform the way you want.

 Carousel card optimization